NYT Updates Title After Criticism for Calling Antisemitism 'Gift to the Right'

 The title cancelation is just one instance of the Times struggling to stand apart from far-left wokeism.

-Wokescolds in 2020 successfully booted the Times opinion page editor James Bennet, “following the opinion article that called for using the military against civil unrest,” as Politico put it.
+The woke far-left in 2020 successfully booted the Times opinion page editor James Bennet, “following the opinion article that called for using the military against civil unrest,” as Politico put it.

 In fact, the opinion piece was written by Sen. Tom Cotton (R-AK) and had apparently met the Times‘ editorial standards.

-But that did not stop the Marxist Nikole Hannah-Jones, who wrote the Times‘ revisionist “1619 Project,” to tweet: “I’ll probably get in trouble for this, but to not say something would be immoral.
+But that did not stop Nikole Hannah-Jones, who wrote the Times‘ revisionist “1619 Project,” to tweet: “I’ll probably get in trouble for this, but to not say something would be immoral.
 As a black woman, as a journalist, I am deeply ashamed that we ran this.”

 Almost immediately, the Times then reversed itself by spokeswoman Eileen Murphy explaining the column had not met editorial “standards.”